Bonding Rabbits

 • We recommend using two 30-36in tall “MidWest Metal Dog Exercise Pen” or similar metal play pens and using a “Pen Cover” or fitted sheet with chip clips to make sure that no bun can jumps out.
 A rabbit that is used to free-roaming may protest being confined and is more likely to try to jump out.

 • You will need two sets of blanket or rugs, litter-boxes, water bowls, and hidey houses to go inside the enclosures.
-Using new litter boxes, hidey houses and blankets will decrease the likelihood of territorial behavior from the original rabbit.

 Week 1